ShinoNice/Genetic-Programming-Models/README.md

 The modelling problem to be solved in the project is to infer the lactose contents exclusively using data from the milking robots.
 The features dataset is provided in the data_project_nel.csv file.
 Lactose target values are provided in the y_lactose.csv file.

 ## Data
-The data used for this project is provided is the following:
+The data used for this project is provided is can be found in the datamart folder:
 - The features dataset is provided in the data_project_nel.csv file.
 - Lactose target values are provided in the y_lactose.csv file.
 - Additionally, you can also work with models for Fat (y_fat.csv) and Protein (y_protein.csv) contents.